Southridge School: Academics

 Southridge School follows the International Baccalaureate curriculum in the Junior school, through the Primary Years and Middle Years programs.
-In the Senior School, Southridge follows the standard British Columbia grades 8-12 curriculum, including: English, Physics, Chemistry and Biology (taught with British Columbia standards), AP courses in these fields, as well as History, Literature and Calculus.
+In the Senior School, Southridge follows the standard British Columbia grades 8–12 curriculum, including: English, Physics, Chemistry and Biology (taught with British Columbia standards), AP courses in these fields, as well as History, Literature and Calculus.
 Uniquely, the Southridge Senior School implements the Harkness model of education, which emphasizes discussion based learning and dialogue during class, and is the only school in Canada to fully implement the Harkness philosophy across an entire Senior School curriculum.
-Southridge was ranked by the Fraser Institute in 2018-2019 as #1 out of 252 British Columbian Secondary Schools.
+Southridge was ranked by the Fraser Institute in 2018–2019 as #1 out of 252 British Columbian Secondary Schools.

 Sports

-Southridge is classified as a 'Single A' sized school.
+Southridge is classified as a 'Single A' sized school, but most often plays in "AA" or "AAA" leagues.
 In 2014 and 2015 respectively, the Senior Boy 'AA' Basketball team won the Fraser Valley Championship.
 This was followed by a Senior Boy 'AAA' Provincial Championship win in 2016.

 Arts

 In 2025, Southridge School's Gr.
-10-12 Theatre Company class devised their own show titled "The Yellow Suitcase", receiving a standing ovation from audiences, winning multiple awards and will be featured in the story exhibit at the Canadian Museum of Immigration at Pier 21.
+10–12 Theatre Company class devised their own show titled "The Yellow Suitcase", receiving a standing ovation from audiences, winning multiple awards and will be featured in the story exhibit at the Canadian Museum of Immigration at Pier 21.